-If you’re after a phone on the Telstra network for using in Australia’s more remote territories, what you need is a Blue Tick certified device.
+If you’re after a phone on the Telstra network to use in Australia’s more remote territories, what you need is a Blue Tick certified device.

-Telstra’s Blue Tick signifies that the telco has tested a given device thoroughly for service in remote rural areas.
+Telstra’s Blue Tick signifies that the telco has tested a given device thoroughly for service in remote, rural areas.
 This is performed as both a lab test under controlled conditions and in actual rural areas on the Telstra network to ensure that what happens in the lab also happens in the real world.
-The practical upshot of this are phones that should be able to provide you with phone service even on the very fringes of the phone network itself.
+The practical upshot of this is a selection of phones that should be able to provide you with phone service even on the very fringes of the phone network itself.

 If you’re curious about how Telstra checks phones to see if they’re Blue Tick suitable, you can watch this video which runs through the scientific testing process:

 If you’re an old school phone user you might think that a Blue Tick phone would have to be one with an ugly, stubby antennae or similar, but the reality is that a lot of current mobile phones, including an increasing number of high-end premium phones, are available with Blue Tick certification.
 That means you’ve got a choice of styles, prices and features to consider when choosing a Blue Tick certified phone.

 It's worth noting that phones that don't have a Blue Tick certification may still work in remote locations, so devices like the iPhone 7 or the Google Pixel XL might still be worth considering.
 However, if you want peace of mind with your purchase, Telstra's certification is designed to ensure best-in-class connectivity.

 Latest Telstra news

 You could save hundreds of dollars with an iPhone 13 trade-in offer from Telstra, Optus or Vodafone.Read more…

 You can get the new iPhone 13 right in time for the weekend if you act fast.Read more…

 Find the best-value deal with your preferred network.Read more…